Table of Contents

 Designing Games for Viewing

 With over 1 billion active users each month, YouTube is one of the most popular platforms on the internet.
-So, what will you do with gaming?
+So, what will you do with modernizing gaming?
 More and more gamers are filming themselves playing and commentating on their favorite games and posting these tutorial videos online.
 And YouTube users are eating it up.

 Gamers turn to these videos for tips and tricks on how to get the most out of their gaming experience.
 This means that designers must now pay close attention to the visuals of each game.
 Chances are, potential customers will YouTube a tutorial of your game before making a purchase.

 The gaming community is huge, with great importance placed on connecting with gamers from around the world.
-The use of headsets, video features, and chat rooms help gamers to strategize and communicate across time zones.
+The use of headsets, video features, and chat rooms helps gamers to strategize and communicate across time zones.
 If you’re not familiar with interactive gaming, the Agora Quick Start Guide can explain how it’s all made possible.

 The introduction of social sharing has taken interactive gaming to a whole new level.
-We live in a social media-obsessed culture which is quickly leaking into the gaming world.
+We live in a social media-obsessed culture that is quickly leaking into the gaming world.
 Games that offer social platforms where users can communicate and interact create a deeper sense of loyalty to the game.

 The world of gaming is quickly falling into line with other technology trends.
 Designing games strictly for consoles is no longer going to cut it.
 Designers need to focus on mobile and interactive features to keep up with the times.